Tokyo

 Design suite residence in Ebisu, Tokyo's calm and trendy neighbourhood.

-SLL Urban Suites Ebisu occupies a contemporary building in Ebisu, a sought-after residential neighbourhood between Shibuya and Roppongi.
-We find ourselves here in a hybrid formula, between the suite hotel and the serviced residence, with enhanced security (exterior cameras, alarm, 24/7 surveillance).
+SLL Urban Suites Ebisu occupies a contemporary building in Ebisu, the sought-after residential neighbourhood between Shibuya and Roppongi.
+Here we have a hybrid formula, between the suite hotel and the serviced residence, with reinforced security (exterior cameras, alarm, 24/7 surveillance).
 The spaces are non-smoking, air-conditioned, accessible by lift.
-The address banks on discretion and autonomy rather than classic hotel services.
-The 9,6/10 rating from 36 reviews reflects a clientele seeking calm and independence.
-From 624 € per night, a high tariff for a minimalist service offering, but consistent with the neighbourhood's standing and the suite formula.
+The address focuses on discretion and autonomy rather than classic hotel services.
+The 9,6/10 score out of 36 reviews reflects a clientele seeking calm and independence.
+From 624 € per night, high rate for a minimalist service offer, but consistent with the district's standing and the suite formula.

 What makes this hotel unique

-• Booking score 9,6/10 from 36 reviews, loyal and discerning clientele
+• Booking score 9,6/10 out of 36 reviews, loyal and demanding clientele

-• Ebisu neighbourhood, peaceful residential area 5 min from Shibuya by metro
+• Ebisu neighbourhood, residential calm 5 min from Shibuya by metro

 • Maximum security: cameras, alarm, 24/7 surveillance